N03632870/ELSpring2018/doc/Readme.md

 This documentation is a quick guide on how the project was created.

-Parts used:
+**Parts used:**

-   -1 hdmi cable and mouse/keyboard set for initial installation of OS -2 Debug cables for Raspberry Pi USB to TTL Serial Cables -2 Raspberry Pi 3 eModel B Motherboards each with -2 DHT22/AM2302 Digital Temperature and Humidity Sensors -2 Raspberry Pi case (one black, one clear)
+..* 1 hdmi cable and mouse/keyboard set for initial installation of OS ..* 2 Debug cables for Raspberry Pi USB to TTL Serial Cables ..* 2 Raspberry Pi 3 eModel B Motherboards each with ..* 2 DHT22/AM2302 Digital Temperature and Humidity Sensors ..* 2 Raspberry Pi case (one black, one clear)
-   -2 400 Points breadboard about 3.2" x 2.1" x 0.3"
+..* 2 400 Points breadboard about 3.2" x 2.1" x 0.3"
-   -8 Jumper wire ribbon cables, male-female ends
+..* 8 Jumper wire ribbon cables, male-female ends
-   -4 1/4-watt 200ohm resistors
+..* 4 1/4-watt 200ohm resistors
-   -2 LEDs
+..* 2 LEDs

 This documentation assumes reader has some prior knowledge of linux and raspberry pi installation.
 It is not meant to be a complete tutorial.
 I will use narration to explain the what I have done up until presentation day.